LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 It can be dangerous to use an LCC27 to POL adaptor because the two connections have different thread directions, so as you tighten one connection you can actually loosen the other connection, potentially leading to a gas leak and the risk of cold burns or fire.

-In addition, LCC27 adaptors are banned in WA whilst the QLD, VIC, TAS, NT and SA state governments have posted warnings against LCC27 adaptor use.
+In addition, the LCC27 adaptor is banned in WA whilst the QLD, VIC, TAS, NT and SA state governments have posted warnings against LCC27 to POL adaptor use.
 This follows a homeowner receiving severe burns resulting from a gas cylinder fire in Western Australia whilst using an LCC27 adaptor.
 The injured person was hospitalised for further treatment.

 Swapping a POL Gas Bottles for LCC27 Gas Bottles (Type 27 Gas Bottle)